Rguernica/Portfolio-/final_project_RosanaGuernica.md

 <a href="https://ibb.co/5sP5qYb"><img src="https://i.ibb.co/h2SKpX3/Storyboard.jpg" alt="Storyboard" border="0"></a>

 ### Research and Interviews
 - Target audience: Average civilian concerned about police reform.
-I approached three individuals who have a diverse set of occupational backgrounds and skills: a social worker, a film editor, and a computer scientist.
+I approached three individuals who have a diverse set of occupational backgrounds and skills: a social worker, a film editor, and a data scientist.

 - Goals and Questions:
     - Intuitiveness -> How much time does it take to understand what the visualizations are communicating?